 Quick Docker notes in preparation for beginning to make use of this technology.

-The point of container technologies is to wrap up a software implementation in a complete filesystem and
+The point of container technologies is to wrap up a software implementation in

-operating environment that contains everything it needs to run: the application itself, runtime, system
+needs to run: the application itself, runtime, system tools and

-implementation will always run the same regardless of the environment it is running in.
+environment it is running in.
 Um, well, in theory.

-Docker is a tool that is designed to benefit both developers and system administrators.
-This makes it the
+Docker is a tool that is designed to benefit both developers and system

-essential quiver in DevOps' weaponry or toolstack.
-For developers especially it means not having to focus
+toolstack.
+For developers especially it means not having to focus on writing

-present, etc.).
-Another benefit is the many, prebuilt, open-source containers published that already do
+tools and frameworks present, etc.).
+Another benefit is the many, prebuilt,

-something a developer wants to do.
+open-source containers published that already do something a developer wants to

 Elasticsearch, Logstash, Kibana (ELK) Docker image documentation comes to mind as an excellent